 construction of a wireless facility after finding that the township had violated Section 332(c)(7).368 In Upstate Cellular Network v.
 Auburn, the court directed the city to approve the application, including site plan approval by the planning board, granting a variance by the zoning authority, and "any other municipal approval or permission required by the City of Auburn and its boards or officers, including but not limited to, a building permit."
 And in PI Telecom Infrastructure V, LLC v.
 Georgetown-Scott County Planning Commission, the court ordered that the locality grant "any and all permits necessary for the construction of the proposed wireless facility."
-Our interpretation is also consistent with judicial precedents involving challenges under Section 332(c)(7)(B) to denials by a wide variety of governmental entities, many of which involved variances, special use/conditional use permits, land disturbing activity and excavation permits, building permits, a late department of education permit to install an antenna at a high school.
-Notably, a lot of cases have involved local agencies that are separate and distinct from the local zoning authority, confirming that Section 332(c)(7)(B) is not limited in application to decisions of zoning authorities.
+Our interpretation is also consistent with judicial precedents involving challenges under Section 332(c)(7)(B) to denials by a wide variety of governmental entities, many of which involved variances, special use/conditional use permits, and disturbing activity and excavation permits, building permits, a lot of cases have involved local agencies that are separate and distinct from the local zoning authority, confirming that Section 332(c)(7)(B) is not limited in application to decisions of zoning authorities.
 Our interpretation also reflects the examples in the record where providers are required to obtain other types of authorizations besides zoning permits before they can "place, construct, or modify personal wireless service facilities."